syncfusion-content/maui-docs/MAUI/AIAssistView/data-binding.md

 ## Generate the assist request & response items

-To add an `AssistItem` to the `ViewModel.AssistItems` collection with specific values for profile details, text, and the `IsRequest` property, follow the steps below:
+To add an [AssistItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.AIAssistView.AssistItem.html) to the `ViewModel.AssistItems` collection with specific values for profile details, text, and the [IsRequested](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.AIAssistView.AssistItem.html#Syncfusion_Maui_AIAssistView_AssistItem_IsRequested) property, follow the steps below:

-1. Start by creating an instance of the `AssistItem` class.
+1. Start by creating an instance of the [AssistItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.AIAssistView.AssistItem.html) class.
 This item will represent either a user request or a response received from the AI service.

 2. The Assist item has the following members, which provides information for the request/response items,

-   * `Profile`: Provides information for the user details.
+   * [Profile](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.AIAssistView.AssistItem.html#Syncfusion_Maui_AIAssistView_AssistItem_Profile): Provides information for the user details.
-   * `Text`: Describes the text content of the assist item (e.g., the request text from the user or the response text from the AI).
+   * [Text](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.AIAssistView.AssistItem.html#Syncfusion_Maui_AIAssistView_AssistItem_Text): Describes the text content of the assist item (e.g., the request text from the user or the response text from the AI).
-   * `IsRequested`: When the assist item represents a user request, set the `IsRequested` property to `True`.
+   * [IsRequested](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.AIAssistView.AssistItem.html#Syncfusion_Maui_AIAssistView_AssistItem_IsRequested): When the assist item represents a user request, set the `IsRequested` property to `True`.
 If it's a response item from the AI service, set `IsRequested` to `False`.
-   * `DateTime`: To display item created or received time.
+   * [DateTime](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.AIAssistView.AssistItem.html#Syncfusion_Maui_AIAssistView_AssistItem_DateTime): To display item created or received time.
-   * `RequestItem`: Used to hold data (request item) associated with response item.
+   * [RequestItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.AIAssistView.AssistItem.html#Syncfusion_Maui_AIAssistView_AssistItem_RequestItem): Used to hold data (request item) associated with response item.
 Default value is `null`.

-3. After setting the properties, add the `AssistItem` instance to the `ViewModel.AssistItems` collection, which binds to the `SfAIAssistView.AssistItems` property.
+3. After setting the properties, add the [AssistItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.AIAssistView.AssistItem.html) instance to the `ViewModel.AssistItems` collection, which binds to the `SfAIAssistView.AssistItems` property.

-N> The `IsRequested` property is automatically set to `True`, indicating it is a request from the user.
+N> The [IsRequested](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.AIAssistView.AssistItem.html#Syncfusion_Maui_AIAssistView_AssistItem_IsRequested) property is automatically set to `True`, indicating it is a request from the user.
 If you want to manually add a request item through code, ensure you explicitly set the `IsRequested` property to `True`.

 {% tabs %}
 {% highlight c# tabtitle="ViewModel.cs" %}